A Queer Book: Contents

+The Goode Manne of Allowa

-(first published in Blackwood's Edinburgh Magazine in 1828; retitled 'The Good Man of Alloa' in A Queer Book): An old man lamenting his lack of riches to dispense to the needy is taken by a lady on an amphibious palfrey to collect royal booty from a sunken ship.
+Subtitled "Ane most strainge and treuthfulle Ballande Made be Mr Hougge".
+First published in Blackwood's Edinburgh Magazine in 1828; retitled 'The Good Man of Alloa' in A Queer Book.

+An old man lamenting his lack of riches to dispense to the needy is taken by a lady on an amphibious palfrey to collect royal booty from a sunken ship.
 On his return, however, he keeps the treasure for himself, and the lady and her palfrey are observed taking him off to hell.